leobudima/elogii-blog/content/last-mile-delivery-logistics-black-friday.md

 #### **The solution: Increase visibility over last-mile operations.**

-[**Better schedules help you provide a better service**](https://elogii.com/blog/how-better-delivery-schedules-help-you-provide-a-better-service/) to your customers.
+[**Better delivery schedules **](https://elogii.com/blog/how-to-plan-better-delivery-schedules/)help you provide a better service to your customers.
 To do that and maintain a high fulfilment rate necessary for Black Friday, you need greater visibility over last-mile delivery.

 Technically, visibility equals control.
 Control over your drivers.
 Control over your inventory.
 And control over your delivery schedules.